3 Things to Know About the SAT

 3. The SAT is Universally Recognized by Major Institutions Around the Globe.

-Preparation for a major assessment like the SAT is not a simple undertaking, and so many students may find themselves asking, “Is it worth it?”
+Preparation for a major assessment like the Scholastic Assessment Test is not a simple undertaking, and so many students may find themselves asking, “Is it worth it?”
 Of course, the answer is a resounding yes!
 Students in the U.S. with the intention to study abroad still take the SAT because it is universally recognized by renowned universities in countries all across the globe.

 RAS Student Statistics for the year 2019/2020